Martha Shelley: Life and early work

 Martha Altman was born on December 27, 1943, in Brooklyn, New York, to parents of Russian-Polish Jewish descent.
 In 1960, she attended her first women's judo classes in New York City, trying to meet lesbian women.
 Two years later, at age 19, she moved out of her parents' home to a hotel and went to lesbian bars, where she "was miserable".
 She did not find herself fitting in to the roles of "butch" or "femme", common lesbian gender roles during this period.

-During this period, she was exposed to Betty Friedan's famous work, The Feminine Mystique, a text which inspired many feminists.
+During the 1960s, she was exposed to Betty Friedan's famous work, The Feminine Mystique, a text which inspired many feminists.
 She was also involved in a group based on the work of Harry Stack Sullivan which led to her first Anti-Vietnam War movement protest.

 In 1965, she graduated from City College.
 In November 1967 she went to her first meeting of the New York City chapter of the Daughters of Bilitis (DOB), of which she later became president, despite her feelings of resistance to events like the "Annual Reminder" held by the organization.

 Due to FBI surveillance, members of the DOB were encouraged to take aliases, and Altman took Shelley as a surname.
 While working as a secretary in the office of fundraising for Barnard College, she joined the Student Homophile League and worked with bisexual activist Stephen Donaldson, who she was also dating at the time.
 Shelley has described the affair as causing a scandal, stating, "We used to walk into these meetings arm in arm... because the two of us were so blatant and out there in public being pro gay, they certainly couldn't afford to throw us out."

 In approximately 1969, the first major essay of Shelley's appears in the newsletter Liberation News Service: "Stepin' Fetchit Woman".
 This same essay later appeared in other publications under alternate titles including "Women of Lesbos" and "Notes of a Radical Lesbian"; it was called "Notes of a Radical Lesbian" in Sisterhood Is Powerful: An Anthology of Writings From The Women's Liberation Movement.
 Shelley states that she did not choose the title under which it first appeared.

+In 2023, she published a memoir, We Set the Night on Fire: Igniting the Gay Revolution.